Model S

 213

-• • significantly improved interior materials and comfort
+• • Updated exterior styling with significantly improved interior materials and comfort.
+Better aerodynamics and increased range.

 Performance Variant